MartinBulla/correspondence_funding/README.md

 ## Data and R-script behind "When AI turns grant evaluation into a lottery”

-This Supporting Information accompanies provides data and R-script underlying the outputs of the paper.

 When referring to or reusing these materials, **please cite** the corresponding preprint (will be provided soon) and this repository [<sup>1</sup>](#1).

 ### **Content**